I arrived in Huaraz (elev: 3,100 meters), at the foot of Peru's Cordillera Blanca, just as the rainy season was getting underway.

 The location of the old Yungay is now a memorial.
 A somber space filled with colorful rose gardens.

 Walking around, it's hard not to take your eyes off the omnipresent Huascaran.

 After the “sad” part of the tour, as our guide put it, we loaded up the minivan and zoomed toward the valley running along the east side of Huascaran.

-As I learned in New Zealand, mineral rich, glacial lakes, lagoons, and rivers often have an otherworldly color to them.
+As I learned in New Zealand, mineral-rich, glacial lakes, lagoons, and rivers often have an otherworldly color.

 Shades of blues and greens you won't find in other bodies of water.

 You can visit old Yungay and Laguna Chinacocha independently or more easily as part of a group tour.